-Gopher Baskets are very easy to use and install and I recommend them for perennial plantings, especially young fruit trees or roses.
-You can make them out of gopher wire or hardware cloth again stay away from making them with chicken or aviary wire.
+Gopher Baskets are very easy to use and install and we recommend them for perennial plantings, especially young fruit trees or roses.
+You can make them out of gopher wire or hardware cloth.
+Stay away from making them with chicken or aviary wire.

 So just transfer your plants to our baskets and you are ready to plant.
 No messing around with flattened baskets that need shaping and extra care to avoid pockets of air under the plant.

 Leave a 3-4 inch rim of the basket above ground to keep gophers from from invading from the surface.

 What Customers Say…

 Professional Installation with Gophers Limited Stainless Steel Gopher Wire

 We get a lot of questions about the proper way to install a wire barrier to prevent gophers and moles from damaging lawns.
 It can be a very costly mistake if the wire barrier is not installed properly.
 The cost of the installation is an investment.
 Add the extra cost of installing the wire and the cost can be daunting.However, in areas of mole and gopher populations this step is worthwhile, if done right.